Let’s write a Haskell Language Server plugin

 Wrapping up

-There’s only one haskell code change left to do at this point: “link” the plugin in the HlsPlugins HLS module.
-However integrating the plugin in haskell-language-server itself will need some changes in config files.
-The best way is looking for the id (f.e. hls-class-plugin) of an existing plugin:
+There’s only one Haskell code change left to do at this point: “link” the plugin in the HlsPlugins HLS module.

-• ./.github/workflows/test.yml: add a block to run the test suite of the plugin
+• ./.github/workflows/test.yml: Add a block to run the plugin’s test suite.

-• ./.github/workflows/hackage.yml: add the plugin to the component list to release the plugin package to hackage
+• ./.github/workflows/hackage.yml: Add the plugin to the component list for releasing the plugin package to Hackage.

 I hope this has given you a taste of how easy and joyful it is to write plugins for HLS.
-If you are looking for ideas for contributing, here are some cool ones found in the HLS issue tracker.
+If you are looking for contribution ideas, here are some good ones listed in the HLS issue tracker.